mgrzanka/Antivirus/README.md

-# Simple antivirus that tracks and warns about suspicious files
-This project provides its user a very basic protection from malicious files.
+# Simple Antivirus - First-Year Project

+This project was developed as part of my **first-year coursework** in Computer Science at Warsaw University of Technology.
+It provides a basic antivirus solution that tracks and warns about suspicious files.
+While its functionality is limited, it demonstrates key programming concepts and serves as an introduction to real-time file monitoring and malware detection.

+---

 author: Małgorzata Grzanka